baxter100/uk-crypto-tax/README.md

 8. [Contact](#contact)

 ### Introduction
-Tool written in Python for calculating Capital Gains Tax on cryptocurrency trades in UK
+Tool written in Python for calculating Capital Gains Tax on cryptocurrency trades in UK.

+The tool simply works out gains using the below strategy and does not work out your tax liability as this is related to your income, see https://www.gov.uk/capital-gains-tax/rates.

 The easiest way to get started is by uploading your trades to https://cointracking.info/ and then downloading the trade list from https://cointracking.info/trade_prices.php